 Two prominent pioneers of meditation

 In 1968, Herbert Benson, MD, a cardiologist and Director Emeritus of the Benson-Henry Institute at Harvard Medical School, was asked by a group of meditators to study the effects of meditation on the human body.
 Although reluctant, Benson agreed, discovering numerous health benefits from those who regularly practiced meditation.
-On a separate but parallel quest, an MIT-trained molecular biologist, Jon Kabat-Zinn, founder of the Mindfulness-Based Stress Reduction Clinic at the University of Massachusetts Medical Center who started meditating in 1966, began to notice that people who were getting better from physical illnesses.
+On a separate but parallel quest, an MIT-trained molecular biologist, Jon Kabat-Zinn, founder of the Mindfulness-Based Stress Reduction Clinic at the University of Massachusetts Medical Center who started meditating in 1966, began to notice that people who When the Mind Rests, the Body Heals The Powerful Effects of Meditation were meditating were getting better from physical illnesses.
 He observed that meditators were experiencing fewer headaches, improved healing of ulcers, better sleep and improvement with back pain.
 The meditators also experienced an overall sense of well-being.